deislabs/bindle/docs/invoice-spec.md

 The annotations section is OPTIONAL.

-Implementations MUST NOT add fields anywhere else in the invoice except here and in the `annotations` field of a bundle label.
+Implementations MUST NOT add fields anywhere else in the invoice except here and in the `annotations` field of a bindle label.

 ### Reserved Annotations